Monkstown Hockey Club: Home grounds

-Monkstown originally played their home games at Tivoli Terrace in Monkstown, County Dublin.
+Monkstown originally played their home games at Tivoli Terrace in Monkstown, Dublin.
 Their original ground was the lower portion of a cricket pitch belonging to Corrig School.

 Between 1898 and 1906 the club was based at Monkstown Avenue.
 Between 1906 and 1919 they again played at Tivoli Terrace.
 For a brief period after that, the club played at Crosthwaite Park before moving to more extensive grounds at Royal Terrace in 1922.
 The club remained at Royal Terrace until the ground was sold to Dún Laoghaire Corporation in 1989.
 The club is now based at Rathdown School.

 Notable players

 Men's internationals

 On 26 January 1895 the Ireland men's national field hockey team played in the first ever international field hockey match when they defeated Wales 3–0 in Rhyl.
 The team included future Monkstown player, J. E. Mills.
 The Men's Leinster Senior Cup is named the Mills Cup in his honour.
 When Ireland won the silver medal at the 1908 Summer Olympics, the squad included three Monkstown players – William Graham, Jack Peterson and Walter Peterson.